raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 Typically, this phase can be added if there is any concern by the public of specific contests that are close.
 It is mainly important that the public knows this option is available because any temptation to attempt to hack the election in this manner will be reduced.

 The physical ballots utilized by this phase should not be touched by election staff after the precincts (or batches) of ballots are chosen, and the seals should be intact when they are ultimately rescanned.
 Thus, the precincts (or batches) should be kept isolated and easily accessible in storage.
 The exact strategy to be used in this phase will depend on the voting system and how ballots are already being stored, and must be discussed with our election experts.

+### Voter Intent

+"Voter intent" refers to the will or preference of a voter as expressed through their vote.
+It aims to capture the true choice of the voter, even if the ballot is marked ambiguously, contains errors, or does not fully comply with voting instructions.
+The concept is often used in elections to ensure that a vote reflects the voter's intended selection, particularly in cases where ballots are being recounted or where disputes arise about the validity of a vote.

+For example, if a voter marks a ballot incorrectly but their intended candidate is clear (such as circling a candidate's name instead of filling in a bubble), "voter intent" could be used as the guiding principle in determining whether to count the vote.
+It is frequently discussed in relation to recounts, contested elections, and electoral procedures.

+State law may vary and in some cases, machine evaluation is used instead of voter intent, i.e. how the machine would interpret it, regardless of

 <h3 id="voter-verifiable-paper-audit-trail-vvpat">Voter-Verifiable Paper Audit Trail (VVPAT)</h3>